Martin-Baker MB 3

 The Martin-Baker MB 3 was a British prototype fighter aircraft, developed from Martin-Baker’s earlier private ventures, the MB 1 and the MB 2.
 The design was notable for its heavy armament of six 20 mm Hispano cannons.
-The fatal crash of the only prototype led to the cancellation of the programme.
+The fatal crash of the only prototype in September 1942 led to the cancellation of the programme.
 The design would carry over into a planned MB 4, but this cancelled in favour of a moderate re-design in the form of the MB 5.

 Design and development

 Using lessons learned from the MB 1 and MB 2, James Martin and Captain Valentine Baker capitalised in developing the design and construction to produce a new design, the MB 3, which was powered by a 2,000 hp Napier Sabre 24-cylinder, H-type engine, driving a de Havilland variable-pitch three-bladed propeller.
 The MB 3 was to meet an Air Ministry specification for a fighter.
-It was armed with six 20 mm cannon mounted in the wings, each with 200 rounds of ammunition, which made it the most heavily-armed fighter in existence: for ease of maintenance the armament was easily accessible.
-Three were ordered to specification F.18/39 which was written for the design.
+It was armed with six 20 mm cannon mounted in the wings, each with 200 rounds of ammunition, which made it the most heavily armed fighter in existence: for ease of maintenance the armament was easily accessible.
+Three were ordered to Specification F.18/39 which was written for the design and issued in May 1939.

 While retaining the essential characteristics of the earlier designs, MB 3 included many new features: the fuselage primary structure was still the round steel tube arrangement but metal panels had taken the place of wood and fabric of earlier models.
 The wing construction integrated torsion-box construction and a laminated steel spar, would give a strong and stiff structure with minimum flexing.
-Attention to detail extended to a Martin-designed pneumatically-controlled undercarriage that was simple, sturdy, effective and reliable.
+Attention to detail extended to a Martin-designed pneumatically controlled undercarriage that was simple, sturdy, effective and reliable.
 With the wing flaps also pneumatically operated, the need for hydraulics, with all their attendant operational hazards and maintenance problems, was eliminated.
 Underwing radiators had the coolant radiator on the starboard and the oil cooler on the port side.